DataDog/documentation/content/en/llm_observability/setup/auto_instrumentation.md

       text: 'Learn about the LLM Observability SDK for Python'
 ---

-<div class="alert alert-info">The Datadog platform offers a variety of artificial intelligence (AI) and machine learning (ML) capabilities.
-The <a href="/integrations/#cat-aiml">AI/ML integrations on the Integrations page and the Datadog Marketplace</a> are platform-wide and empower out-of-the-box dashboards.
-These integrations are different from the LLM Observability offering, which includes SDK autoinstrumentation capabilities and features to monitor your LLM applications.
-For more information, see the respective documentation to understand distinct use cases and functionalities.</div>
+<div class="alert alert-info">Datadog offers a variety of artificial intelligence (AI) and machine learning (ML) capabilities.
+The <a href="/integrations/#cat-aiml">AI/ML integrations on the Integrations page and the Datadog Marketplace</a> are platform-wide Datadog functionalities.
+For example, APM has a native integration with OpenAI for monitoring your OpenAI usage, while Infrastructure Monitoring has an integration with NVIDIA DCGM Exporter for monitoring compute-intensive AI workloads.
+These integrations are different from the LLM Observability offering.</div>

 ## Overview